You have matched to 13 trials

 3

-Purpose: To study the safety, best dose, effects (good and bad), and anti-cancer activity of elacestrant, an experimental hormone therapy, with abemaciclib (Verzenio®) CDK 4/6 inhibitor.
+Purpose: To compare the safety, effects (good and bad), and anti-cancer activity of proton craniospinal irradiation (pCSI), an experimental radiation therapy, and involved-field radiation therapy (IFRT).

 What's involved?